AA-AgentPerf Methodology

 The following timing metrics are calculated during each test phase:

-• System Output Throughput: Aggregate output tokens per second across all concurrent users.
+- System Output Throughput: Aggregate output tokens per second across all concurrent agents.

-All metrics are filtered to steady-state periods where all users have been active for at least 30 seconds at target concurrency.
-The primary results — maximum concurrent users and output throughput at each SLO tier — are normalized per accelerator, per kW (TDP), per rack, and per $/hr to enable fair comparison across hardware configurations.
+All metrics are filtered to steady-state periods where all agents have been active for at least 30 seconds at target concurrency.
+Speed metrics use server-side token counts from the usage metadata returned by the inference framework, verified against local tokenization with the candidate model's native tokenizer.
+Power draw is measured from each accelerator during the live test.
+The primary results — maximum concurrent agents and output throughput at each SLO tier — are normalized per accelerator, per system, and per MW to enable fair comparison across hardware configurations.
+Per-MW figures are based on measured accelerator power under load (GPU die + HBM) rather than rated TDP.

 Results are published on the Artificial Analysis leaderboard with full system configurations as disclosed by the provider.
 Providers may review their results for factual accuracy before publication.